New Year’s Activities for Kids (and their family)

 Throw a Mini New Year’s Party

 Just because the guest list is small doesn’t mean the party can’t be a HUGE amount of fun!
-Keep it a New Year’s theme and include lots of New Year’s activities for kids (and adults).

 - Have everyone dress up in fancy party clothes.

-- Make New Year’s noise makers and New Year’s party hats.
+- Make New Year’s noisemakers and New Year’s party hats.

 - Set out party food.
-I’m thinking a star theme… star sandwich kabobs and cinnamon pastry stars.
+I’m thinking of a star theme… star sandwich kabobs and cinnamon pastry stars.

 - Maybe even set up a family photo booth.